- Robin Duke Woolley, Founder and CEO of Beecham Research Ltd

 We’re bringing the leading Cambridge tech conference into the Digital World, creating an immersive event and networking experienceFind out more

 Take a deep dive into edge technologies in an immersive online event spread over 2 daysFind out more

 Looking to digitise your business?
 Find out more about CW's Innovation programmes, including our work with the R&D team of global hair styling device designer, ghd.Find out more

-Position your organisation for success by giving your teams unlimited access to - and the opportunity to influence - our membership of 400 technology corporations.Find out more
+Position your organisation for success by giving your teams unlimited access to - and the opportunity to influence - our active community of over 1000 technology companies.Find out more